 1. The Intelligent Investor by Benjamin Graham

 3. The Essays of Warren Buffett by Lawrence Cunninghan

 4. Buffettology by Mary Buffett and David Clark

 2. Education is important

-Fundamental Analysis is a vast subject which starts right from reading Annual Reports and sector reports to analysing financial statement to valuation of the company.
-It’s better to get proper education on fundamental analysis, equity valuation and financial planning.
-Optt for a NSE certified Equity Valuation and Financial Modelling course on Elearnmarkets.
+Fundamental Analysis is a vast subject which starts right from reading Annual Reports and sector reports to analyzing financial statement to the valuation of the company.
+It’s better to get proper education on fundamental analysis, equity valuation, and financial planning.
+You can opt for a Fundamental Analysis course on Elearnmarkets.com

 3. Read annual report of companies